Know Before You Go, Shaka Guide's North Shore Kauai Driving Tour

 - Advanced reservations are now required at Kilauea Lighthouse.
 Entrance is $11 for adults and free for children under 16.
 Make reservations here.

-- Limahuli Botanical Garden closes at 4 p.m. and has a $20 entry fee for adults; it’s free for children under 17.
+- Limahuli Botanical Garden is open Tuesday-Saturday.
+It closes at 3 p.m.
+There is a $25 entry fee for adults; it’s free for children under 17.
+Reservations are recommended, book here.

 - Anini Beach and Tunnels Beach are great snorkel spots.
 Pack your own gear or rent in Princeville and Hanalei (respectively).